romamik/blog.romamik.com/src/content/blog/2025-08-30-first-post.md

 ## Final words

 This was the first post on the blog.
-I really hope to find time to write the next one as I already have some ideas to share.
+I really hope to find time to write the next one, as I already have some ideas to share.